 - Annual allocation is fully expended and negative balances will be cleared with the next fiscal year's allocation.

 - Cross fiscal year activity – Sometimes expenses are incurred in the current fiscal year for the next fiscal year.
 For example, purchases made now for travel which will occur this summer (in FY18) may result in a negative balance until monies are received in the next fiscal year.

 - Transactions coded in error - a transaction was meant to post to Fund B1234, but instead posted to B1243.
-These transposition errors will create a negative balance, but should be easy to isolate and correct using the Spendable Balance report., displaying spendable balances less than zero to isolate negative balances.
+These transposition errors will create a negative balance, and should be easy to isolate and correct using the Spendable Balance report., displaying spendable balances less than zero to isolate negative balances.

 Are Negative Balances Acceptable?

 - Negative balances can occur and may be acceptable depending on the Fund and departmental practices.

 - Recognize and take action when there are consistent negative balance issues on a particular chartstring.

 - As in the past, in some cases, negative balances may be rolled to cover activities that cross fiscal years.